Harvey Milk: Campaigns

 Milk received an icy reception from the gay political establishment in San Francisco.
 Jim Foster, who had by then been active in gay politics for ten years, resented that the newcomer had asked for his endorsement for a position as prestigious as city supervisor.
 Foster told Milk, "There's an old saying in the Democratic Party.
 You don't get to dance unless you put up the chairs.
 I've never seen you put up the chairs."
-Milk was furious that Foster had snubbed him for the position, and the conversation marked the beginning of an antagonistic relationship between the "Alice" Club and Harvey Milk.
+Milk was furious that Foster had snubbed him for the position, and the conversation marked the beginning of an antagonistic relationship between the "Alice" Club and Milk.
 Some gay bar owners, still battling police harassment and unhappy with what they saw as a timid approach by Alice to established authority in the city, decided to endorse him.

 Milk had drifted through life up to this point, but he found his vocation, according to journalist Frances FitzGerald, who called him a "born politician".
 At first, his inexperience showed.
 He tried to do without money, support, or staff, and instead relied on his message of sound financial management, promoting individuals over large corporations and government.
 He supported the reorganization of supervisor elections from a citywide ballot to district ballots, which was intended to reduce the influence of money and give neighborhoods more control over their representatives in city government.
 He also ran on a culturally liberal platform, opposing government interference in private sexual matters and favoring the legalization of marijuana.
 Milk's fiery, flamboyant speeches and savvy media skills earned him a significant amount of press during the 1973 election.
 He earned 16,900 votes—sweeping the Castro District and other liberal neighborhoods and coming in 10th place out of 32 candidates.
 Had the elections been reorganized to allow districts to elect their own supervisors, he would have won.